yangsiran/python-projects/README.md

 graphics-generating package called ReportLab.
 Many other packages in this kind can be used to slove such problems.

-## Project 3: XML For All Ocaasions
+## Project 3: XML for All Ocaasions

 Using a single XML file to generate a complete web site.